Dooders/Dooders/README.md

 ![dooders logo](./docs/dooder_logo.png)

+## Overview

 > Reality works; simulate it.

-## Overview

-Systems are anything that is made of interacting and dynamic components, that may be unpredictable.
+Systems are anything composed of interacting and dynamic components, that may be unpredictable.
 For example, a reef tank is a complex ecological system.
 Systems can be digital too, like a company's internal network.
 Systems are everywhere.

 Dooders is a python library for *complex model-based simulations*.